mgs28/enigma/README.md

 ## Rotors

-Rotors are based on shuffles of integer arrays where A is mapped to 0 and Z is mapped to 25.
+Rotors are based on shuffles of integer arrays where A = 0, B=1, C=2, ..., Z=25.
+In the very simple example below, we use an identify vector so that A is mapped to A and Z is mapped to Z.

-    const letters = [0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25];
+    const rotor1 = [0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24,25];

-This allows us to quickly look up mappings from right to left (the initial way through the rotors) as we can use letters[0] to get the mapping for letter A. However, on the return trip we need to find the value within the list then map backwards.
-We could keep two of these arrays to help with lookups.
+We can also do more complicated ciphers.
+The following rotor1 cipher maps A to E (0 to 4) because the 0th index in the array holds the integer 4.

     const rotor1 = [4,17,19,8,14,15,2,6,0,16,10,5,20,11,9,7,1,3,13,25,18,22,24,23,12,21]

+We also need to quickly look up the inverses.
 In the above example, rotor1 maps A to E (0 to 4) but on return we need to look up 4 to get 0.
-This can be easily done at initialization to allow efficient lookups during the ciphering process.
+This can be done with an inverse array (below) or a simple utility function, utilities.inverse_cipher(c,r), which looks up the inverse of letter c in rotor r.

     const rotor1_inv = [8,16,6,17,0,11,7,15,3,14,10,13,24,18,4,5,9,1,20,2,12,25,21,23,22,19]